K. G. George

 Kulakkattil Geevarghese George (24 May 1946 – 24 September 2023) was an Indian filmmaker and screenwriter who worked in the Malayalam cinema.
 He is considered one of the greatest filmmakers Kerala has ever produced.
 He was the founder of a new school of film making in Malayalam cinema, along with Bharathan and P. Padmarajan, in the 1980s.
 He was awarded the J. C. Daniel Award, Government of Kerala's highest honour for contributions to the Malayalam cinema.

 George made his debut with Swapnadanam (1975) which won the National Film Award for Best Feature Film in Malayalam.
 His well-known films include Ulkkadal (1979), Mela (1980), Yavanika (1982), Lekhayude Maranam Oru Flashback (1983), Adaminte Vaariyellu (1983), Panchavadi Palam (1984), Irakal (1986), and Mattoral (1988).
 He was a recipient of 9 Kerala State Film Awards for his various films.

 George was the founder and chairman of the Malayalam Cine Technicians Association (MACTA), and continued to be an executive member.
 He was the chairman of the Kerala State Film Development Corporation.

 Early life

-George was born to Annamma and Samuel of the Kulakkattil house in Thiruvalla.
-After his diploma from Film and Television Institute of India (FTII), Pune, K. G. George started his film career as the assistant to director Ramu Kariat.
-He made his directorial debut with Swapnadanam (1975) and became a strong presence in the new cinema movement that became active during the early 1970s.
-The film institute may have exposed him to the magic of cinema, but his stint as an assistant to the legendary Ramu Kariat in the celebrated Nellu must have instilled in him that quality to gel cinematic norms with commercial elements.
-He was given the tag of a 'via media director' together with Padmarajan, Bharathan and Mohan, which was a big compliment in the 1980s when most of his movies were hits.
+George was born to Annamma and K. Geevarghese Samuel of the Kulakkattil house in Thiruvalla.
+George got his diploma from Film and Television Institute of India, Pune.

+K. G. George started his film career as the assistant to director Ramu Kariat.
+He made his directorial debut in 1975 with Swapnadanam which made strong presence in the new cinema movement which was active in the early 1970s.

+George's stint as an assistant to Kariat in the acclaimed movie Nellu may have influenced his approach to balancing established cinematic conventions with commercially appealing elements.
+During the 1980s, he was often grouped with directors such as Padmarajan, Bharathan and Mohan, reflecting a perception that their films bridged artistic and mainstream cinema.
+Many of George's films from this period were commercially successful.